JohnMedlock/BeatLearner/README.md

 - Adjust the tempo for the sequences.
 - Randomize tempo and genre to introduce more variety in the generated sequences.

-### License

-[Your preferred license, e.g., MIT, GPL, etc.]

----

-With this updated README, users should have a clearer idea of the program's new features and how to set up and use the real-time playback feature.
-Adjust as needed based on your project's specifics or additional information you'd like to include.